Fulfillment of the Land Promises

 “But they obeyed not thy voice, neither walked in thy law; they have done nothing of all that thou commandedst them to do: therefore thou hast caused all this evil to come upon them.”
 (Jer.
 32:23)

-The “evil” that had come upon them was the Babylonian invasion, destruction of the temple and the resulting captivity.
+As stated earlier, the evil that had come upon them was the Babylonian invasion, destruction of the temple and the resulting captivity.
 God evicted them from the land.
 He could do this because the land belonged to Him.

 Lev.
 25:23 states,